How Can We Help?

 Follow Record Track setting is disabled in Patchboard’s main menu.

-The main view shows a grid with all your switches and faders for the current patch.
+- The main view shows a grid with all your switches, faders and modes for the current patch.
 To trigger a specific switch, simply press its button.
 Each switch shows its name and a comma-separated list of all its tags.
 The background color is set based on the switch’s color in the patch definition.

-You can favorite or unfavorite a switch by tapping the ♡ button.
+You can favorite or unfavorite a switch by right-clicking or pressing and holding on a switch.

-The last switch you pressed is indicated with a pulsing.
+The last switch you pressed is indicated with a green outline and highlight.

 Note: This indicator is not guaranteed to be on the instrument’s active switch.
 It only shows the last switch you pressed, which may or may not be the same.
 Playing back a track can change the instrument’s articulation, for instance, and change articulations behind Patchboard’s back.